sk1418/passwdmanager/README.md

 #Installation (Linux)

 	sudo python setup.py install
-	For Archlinux user: The passwdManager is also available in AUR
+	For Archlinux user: The passwdManager is also available in AUR, package name is `passwdManager-git`

 #Command to start application